MITU16EE01/MITU16EE01/README.md

 - 👋 Hi, I’m Mitesh Prakash
-- 👀 I’m interested in Electrical Automation
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python and MATLAB
 - 📫 How to reach me 22PS06017@iitbbs.ac.in